philrz/super/book/src/intro.md

 because relational tables and eclectic JSON data are treated in a uniform way from the ground up.

-Compared to putting JSON data in a relational column, super-structured data makes it really easy to mash up JSON with your relational tables.
+Data is self-describing so it's easy to daisy-chain queries and inspect data at any point in a complex query or data pipeline.
+For example, there's no need for a set of Parquet input files to all be schema-compatible and it's easy to mix and match Parquet with JSON across queries.

 SuperDB is implemented with the standalone, dependency-free [`super`](command/super.md) command.
-`super` is a little like [DuckDB](https://duckdb.org/) and a little like [`jq`](https://stedolan.github.io/jq/) but super-structured data ties these two command styles together with strong typing of dynamic values.
+`super` is a little like [DuckDB](https://duckdb.org/) and a little like [`jq`](https://stedolan.github.io/jq/) but super-structured data ties these two command styles together with strong typing of dynamic data.

 For a non-technical user, SuperDB is as easy to use as web search while for a technical user, SuperDB exposes its technical underpinnings